 Generally speaking, biosecurity is concerned with stopping introduced species from establishing and spreading into non-native habitats, or minimising their impact on other species and environments when they do.
 The overall impacts of invasive species are mediated through complex biotic and abiotic interactions that occur habitat-wide, often altering ecosystems and community assemblages irrecoverably (MDBC 2004; Harris 2013).
 Within aquatic environments, impacts by invasive species may include habitat destruction and localised extinctions of native plant and animal species, reductions in biodiversity, the introduction of disease and parasites, and economic changes to fishing and tourism industries.
 Recent research has indicated that the introduction of invasive species poses a higher risk to threatened species than other anthropogenic factors such as agricultural or human disturbance, ecosystem disturbance, pollution or even climate change (IPBES 2019; Kearney et al. 2019).
-Management of aquatic invasive species is particularly challenging due to constraints on effective detection, monitoring, and subsequent eradication activities in aquatic systems.
-Indeed, the detrimental effects of non-native species introductions have been cited as a contributing factor in 68% of North American fish extinctions in the past 100 years, and an instrumental factor in the threatened status of up to 55% of Australian endemic freshwater fishes (Miller et al. 1989; Wager and Jackson 1993; Lintermans 2013).
-The past 50 years has seen many new establishments of non-native fishes into Australian waters, especially in the warmer northern regions of Queensland, the Northern Territory and Western Australia (Millington et al. 2022).
-García-Díaz et al. (2018) attributed these primarily to the either deliberate or accidental release by ornamental fish keepers.
-In aquatic environments, once established in the wild, invasive fishes are very challenging to eradicate, with methods limited to applying pesticides to entire waterbodies and subsequently destroying all local fish and invertebrates in the process (Sandodden et al. 2018).
-Once an invasive fish has naturalised, there may also be larger ongoing costs associated with mitigating their spread, including funding alternative measures of containment (e.g. installing fish screens), conducting long term fish-down activities, and providing industry subsidisations.
+Management of aquatic invasive species is particularly challenging due to constraints on effective detection, ing, and subsequent aquati systems.
+Indeed, the eradication activities detrimental effects of non-tive species introductions have been cited as a partribute actor in 68% of North American fish exactings in the past 100 years, and an instrumental to the t eatened status of up to 55% of Australian demic h water fishes (Miller et al. 1989; a Wager skson 1993; Lintermans 2013).
+The past 50 years has smany new establishments of non-native s into Australian waters, especially in the warmer fi thern regions of Queensland, the Northern Territory West Australia (Millington et al. 2022).
+García-Díaz .018), attributed these primarily to the either et deliberate or accidental release by ornamental fish ers.
+In aquatic environments, once established in the wild, invasive fishes are very challenging to eradicate, with methods limited to applying pesticides to entire water bodies and subsequently destroying all local fish and invertebrates in the process (Sandodden et al. 2018).
+Once an invasive fish has naturalised, there may also be larger ongoing costs associated with mitigating their spread, including funding alternative measures of containment (e.g. installing fish screens), conducting long term fishdown activities, and providing industry subsidisations.
 The environmental cost can rarely be quantified.

 The 'silent' invasion of exotic parasites, diseases, and hitchhikers that both reside within the non-native species introductions, and those that arrive by other means (e.g. ship ballast water, fish feed, etc.) have the ability to cause widespread economic losses to Australian aquaculture faming revenue (McNamara et al. 2015).
-Many marine-based biosecurity pathways have been identified via imported feed product, such as Sardine Herpes Virus (through import of American sardines to feed tuna in South Australia (Whittington et al. 2008)), and White Spot Syndrome Virus (through the use of infected 'retail' prawns being used as bait (Knibb et al. 2018)).
-In addition to fishery and aquaculture economic losses, secondary impacts from the loss of basal species like pilchards and prawns has resulted in increased mortality of piscivorous seabirds like penguins (Dann et al. 2000) and Australasian gannets (Bunce and Norman 2000), causing significant food web disruptions.
+Many marinebased biosecurity pathways have been identified via imported feed product, such as Sardine Herpes Virus (through import of American sardines to feed tuna in South Australia (Whittington et al. 2008)), and White Spot Syndrome Virus (WSSV) (through the use of infected 'retail' prawns being used as bait (Knibb et al. 2018)).
+In addition to fishery and aquaculture economic losses, secondary impacts from the loss of basal species such pilchards and prawns has resulted in increased mortality of piscivorous seabirds such as penguins (Dann et al. 2000) and Australasian gannets (Bunce and Norman 2000), causing significant food web disruptions.
 The key research questions identified under the biosecurity theme were: